 There have been interesting developments in three active court cases involving the City of Seattle.
 Let’s dive in.

-First, a quick update on what’s happening with the legal challenge to the Fort Lawton affordable housing redevelopment plan.
+First, an update on what’s happening with the legal challenge to the Fort Lawton affordable housing redevelopment plan.
 When last we discussed it, the attorney for plaintiff Elizabeth Campbell — her third so far in this case — had petitioned the court to withdraw from the case, which is entirely at the discretion of the judge.
 However, the City of Seattle objected, noting that Campbell’s attorney had failed to comply with the judge’s order to add the U.S. Army and Seattle Public Schools as co-defendants in the case and update the plaintiff’s complaint to include them.
 Judge Coughenour agreed with the city, gave Campbell’s attorney a new deadline to issue the updated complaint, and conditioned his withdrawal on the timely completion of that work.

 That was apparently sufficient motivation for the attorney; he finished the new complaint, filed it with the court, and served it on the three plaintiffs, including the two new ones.
 Yesterday Judge Coughenour granted the attorney’s motion to withdraw.
 He also rescheduled the next status conference for the case to April 14, in order to give the two new defendants time to get up to speed on the case.